infor-cloud/acme-corp-extensions/README.md

 	- On choose either New Project from existing sources or Import project

 ## Issues
-When setting up this project for the first time you might run into some of the known problems
+When setting up this project for the first time you might run into some known problems

 ### NoSuchMethodError when running unit tests
 When running unit tests for the first time in Eclipse, you might see an error like this: